The core curriculum is designed to integrate the diverse subject areas of international business, politics, economics and development.

 International Politics and Security: Development of analytic tools for understanding international relations with applications to contemporary problems such as the environment, nuclear proliferation, human rights, humanitarian interventions and the roots of conflict and cooperation among countries.

-Accounting and Finance for Policy Makers: This course covers concepts and applications of accounting and finance necessary for policymakers in for-profit,
+Accounting and Finance for Policy Makers: This course covers concepts and applications of accounting and finance necessary for policymakers in for-profit, nonprofit, and public sectors.
+The course content consists of three parts: (1) basic financial accounting and financial analysis, (2) the effect of time value of money on investment decisions and (3) the effects of risk on financial decisions.

 Quantitative Methods I: This course is designed to provide proficiency in quantitative methods that are used for optimization and decision-making.
 The use of spreadsheets is applied to data analysis and problem-solving.
 Statistical theory and regression analysis are introduced.

-At least one of the following courses must be taken after satisfactory completion of all
+At least one of the following courses must be taken after satisfactory completion of all first year core courses: GPCO 400, 401, 403, 410, 412, 415, 453 and 454.

 Strategy and Negotiations: This class introduces the fundamentals of corporate strategy, based on case studies requiring corporate analysis; and the principles of negotiation, based on exercises and class learning.
-Both sections of this class are highly applied and require intensive out-of-class preparation and teamwork that help students acquire skills in analytical thinking, strategic action
+Both sections of this class are highly applied and require intensive out-of-class preparation and teamwork that help students acquire skills in analytical thinking, strategic action planning and hands-on negotiations.

 Policy Responses to Global Problems: This capstone is designed to test the analytic skills acquired in the GPS program, using them to explain complex real-world problems: security, persistent recurring conflict, persistent inequality and intergenerational debt, women’s rights, environmental change, energy/resource systems, and financial contagion.
 Emphasis will be placed on determining the nature and dimension of the problem, exploring a range of solutions and assessing the capacity of public institutions.
 Non-GPS students may enroll with consent of instructor.